1998–99 Philadelphia 76ers season

+Season summary

+Off-season

 The 76ers received the eighth overall pick in the 1998 NBA draft, and selected shooting guard Larry Hughes out of Saint Louis University.
-In the off-season, the team signed free agents Matt Geiger, George Lynch and Harvey Grant, and later on re-signed former 76ers forward Rick Mahorn in late February.
-At mid-season, the team traded second-year forward Tim Thomas, and Scott Williams to the Milwaukee Bucks in exchange for Tyrone Hill.
+During the off-season, the team signed free agents Matt Geiger, George Lynch and Harvey Grant, and later on re-signed former 76ers forward Rick Mahorn in late February.

+Regular season

-The 76ers won six straight games after a 4–5 start to the regular season, and had their first winning month in five years by winning 8 of 13 games in February, finishing in third place in the Atlantic Division with a 28–22 record, earning the sixth seed in the Eastern Conference, and qualifying for the NBA playoffs for the first time since the 1990–91 season.
+With the addition of Hughes, Geiger and Lynch, the 76ers won their first three games of the regular season, but then lost five of their next six games falling below .500 in winning percentage.
+However, the team soon recovered and posted a six-game winning streak between February and March.
+At mid-season, the 76ers traded second-year forward Tim Thomas, and Scott Williams to the Milwaukee Bucks in exchange for Tyrone Hill, and second-year forward Jerald Honeycutt.
+The 76ers won 9 of their final 13 games of the season, and finished in third place in the Atlantic Division with a 28–22 record, earning the sixth seed in the Eastern Conference; the team qualified for the NBA playoffs for the first time since the 1990–91 season, ending a seven-year playoff drought.

-After playing point guard for the previous two seasons, Allen Iverson moved into the shooting guard position, and led the league in scoring averaging 26.8 points, 4.6 assists and 2.3 steals per game, and was named to the All-NBA First Team.
+After playing point guard for the previous two seasons, Allen Iverson switched to the shooting guard position, and led the league in scoring averaging 26.8 points, 4.6 assists and 2.3 steals per game, and was named to the All-NBA First Team.
 In addition, Geiger averaged 13.5 points and 7.2 rebounds per game, while Theo Ratliff provided the team with 11.2 points, 8.1 rebounds and 3.0 blocks per game, and was named to the NBA All-Defensive Second Team, and Hughes contributed 9.1 points per game off the bench.
-Meanwhile, Eric Snow became the team's starting point guard, and provided with 8.6 points, 6.3 assists and 2.1 steals per game, and Lynch averaged 8.3 points, 6.5 rebounds and 2.0 steals per game.
+Meanwhile, Eric Snow became the team's starting point guard, averaging 8.6 points, 6.3 assists and 2.1 steals per game, Hill contributed 8.5 points and 7.3 rebounds per game in 21 games after the trade, Lynch averaged 8.3 points, 6.5 rebounds and 2.0 steals per game, Aaron McKie provided with 4.8 points and 1.3 steals per game, and Grant contributed 3.1 points per game.

-Iverson also finished in fourth place in Most Valuable Player voting, while Ratliff finished tied in fifth place in Defensive Player of the Year voting, Snow finished in second place in Most Improved Player voting behind Darrell Armstrong of the Orlando Magic, while Ratliff finished in sixth place, and head coach Larry Brown finished in second place in Coach of the Year voting, behind Mike Dunleavy of the Portland Trail Blazers.
+Iverson finished in fourth place in Most Valuable Player voting, while Ratliff finished tied in fifth place in Defensive Player of the Year voting; Snow finished in second place in Most Improved Player voting behind Darrell Armstrong of the Orlando Magic, while Ratliff finished in sixth place, and head coach Larry Brown finished in second place in Coach of the Year voting, behind Mike Dunleavy of the Portland Trail Blazers.
+The 76ers finished eleventh in the NBA in home-game attendance, with an attendance of 436,444 at the First Union Center during the regular season.

-In the Eastern Conference First Round of the 1999 NBA playoffs, and Iverson's first ever playoff appearance, the 76ers defeated the 3rd–seeded Magic in four games, in which Iverson recorded a playoff career-high of ten steals in a 97–85 Game 3 home win over the Magic.
-However, the 76ers were swept in the Eastern Conference Semi-finals by the Indiana Pacers in four straight games.